-One clammy afternoon this past July, an affable rising senior named George entered my classroom seeking my advice on how to answer “a particularly troublesome college admissions question.”
+One clammy afternoon in July, an affable rising senior named George entered my classroom seeking my advice on how to answer “a particularly troublesome college admissions question.”

 “Oh, George – this is a layup.
 Think of the possibilities.
 This might actually be fun to answer!”